awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 Depending on the access pattern, Amazon EFS can provide stronger consistency guarantees than close\-to\-open semantics\.
 Applications that perform synchronous data access and perform non\-appending writes have read\-after\-write consistency for data access\.

-## Storage classes and lifecycle management<a name="how-it-works-storage-classes"></a>
+## Storage classes<a name="how-it-works-storage-classes"></a>

 With Amazon EFS, you can choose from a range of storage classes that are designed for different use cases:
 + **EFS Standard** – A regional storage class for frequently accessed data\.
 It offers the highest levels of availability and durability by storing file system data redundantly across multiple Availability Zones in an AWS Region\.
-+  **EFS Standard\-Infrequent Access \(IA\)** – A regional storage class for infrequently accessed data\.
++  **EFS Standard\-Infrequent Access \(Standard\-IA\)** – A regional storage class for infrequently accessed data\.
 It offers the highest levels of availability and durability by storing file system data redundantly across multiple Availability Zones in an AWS Region\.
 +  **EFS One Zone** – For frequently accessed files stored redundantly within a single Availability Zone in an AWS Region\.
-+ **EFS One Zone\-IA** – A lower\-cost storage class for infrequently accessed files stored redundantly within a single Availability Zone in an AWS Region\.
++ **EFS One Zone\-IA \(One Zone\-IA\)** – A lower\-cost storage class for infrequently accessed files stored redundantly within a single Availability Zone in an AWS Region\.

 The EFS Standard storage classes are regional storage classes that store file system data and metadata redundantly across multiple geographically separated Availability Zones within an AWS Region\.
 They offer the highest levels of availability and durability, providing continuous availability to data even when one or more Availability Zones in a Region are unavailable\.

 The EFS One Zone storage classes are lower cost, single Availability Zone storage classes\.
 They store file system data and metadata redundantly in a single Availability Zone within an AWS Region\.

 Both of the IA storage classes reduce storage costs for files that aren't accessed every day\.
 We recommend using IA storage if you need your full dataset to be readily accessible, and you want to automatically save on storage costs for files that are less frequently accessed\.
 Examples include keeping files accessible to satisfy audit requirements, perform historical analysis, or perform backup and recovery\.
-For more information about Amazon EFS storage classes, see [Managing EFS storage classes](storage-classes.md)\.
+For more information about Amazon EFS storage classes, see [EFS storage classes](storage-classes.md)\.

+### EFS lifecycle management<a name="storage-classes-lifecycle-mgnt"></a>

 Amazon EFS lifecycle management automatically manages cost\-effective file storage for your file systems\.
 When enabled, lifecycle management migrates files that haven't been accessed for a set period of time to an infrequent access storage class, Standard\-IA or One Zone\-IA\.
-You define that period of time by using a *lifecycle policy\. * To learn more about lifecycle management, see [Amazon EFS lifecycle management](lifecycle-management-efs.md)\.
+You define that period of time by using a *lifecycle policy*\.
+For more information, see [Amazon EFS lifecycle management](lifecycle-management-efs.md)\.

+### EFS Intelligent‐Tiering<a name="lifecycle-mgmt-int-tiering"></a>

+Amazon EFS Intelligent‐Tiering uses lifecycle management to monitor the access patterns of your workload and is designed to automatically transition files to and from your corresponding Infrequent Access \(IA\) storage class\.
+With intelligent tiering, files in the standard storage class \(EFS Standard or EFS One Zone\) that are not accessed for a period of time, for example 30 days, are transitioned to the corresponding Infrequent Access \(IA\) storage class\.
+Additionally, if access patterns change, EFS Intelligent‐Tiering automatically moves files back to the EFS Standard or EFS One Zone storage classes\.
+This helps to eliminate the risk of unbounded access charges, while providing consistent low latencies\.
+For more information, see [Amazon EFS Intelligent\-Tiering](lifecycle-management-efs.md#intelligent-tiering-efs)\.